Spending time in Bali's fanciest family-friendly neighbourhood? You're never far from bright white sands at these delicious Nusa Dua restaurants!

 For a romantic evening, Kayuputi offers an elegant setting with ocean views.
 Tetaring Restaurant provides a cosy ambiance perfect for couples looking for a more intimate setting.

-Are there vegetarian or vegan-friendly restaurants?
+Are there vegetarian or vegan-friendly restaurants in Nusa Dua?

 Yes, many Nusa Dua restaurants offer vegetarian and vegan menus to suit plant-based diets.